 Sustainable Solutions International, Inc. (SSI) is a Canadian company that imports water-saving faucets from China.
-The faucets are good quality made with heavy brass and a top-line ceramic cartridge.
+The faucets are of good quality made with heavy brass and a top-line ceramic cartridge.
 Finishes are limited to polished chrome and brushed nickel.
-The company sell only bath faucets.
+The company sells only bath faucets.

-• Wuxi Precision Kitchen & Bath Co., Ltd., a Chinese manufacturer from which SSI has been buying faucets since at least 2013.
+- Wuxi Precision Kitchen & Bath Co., Ltd., a Chinese manufacturer from which SSI has been buying faucets since at least 2013.
 We don't know much about the company, although the Wuxi (pronounced woo-she) Precision faucets we examined seemed to be well made.
-SSI claims an ownership interest in Wuxi, and appears to be its sole North American faucet customer.
-Wuxi does not nave a web site.
+SSI claims an ownership interest in Wuxi and appears to be its sole North American faucet customer.
+Wuxi does not have a website.

-• Suzhou Precision Manufacturing Co., Ltd., identified by Stanley Black and Decker as one of its twenty-two Chinese subsidiaries.
-It supplies some lavatory faucets to SSI as well as other products made of metal (toilet brackets, shower accessories, and valves).
-It does not maintain a web site.
+- Suzhou Precision Manufacturing Co., Ltd., identified by Stanley Black and Decker as one of its twenty-two Chinese subsidiaries, supplies some lavatory faucets to SSI as well as other products made of metal (toilet brackets, shower accessories, and valves).
+At one time it made a lot of the faucets and faucet components for which was owned by Stanley before being sold to Spectrum Brands in 2012.
+Precision Manufacturing does not maintain a website of its own.

 Fluid's Viola faucet is an interpretation of the "wave" theme in Asian design, and, again, is a very common motif.
 The Sino-Japanese "swan's neck" motif is represented in the Fluid Sublime series as well as the Kraus USA Illusio faucet.
 Similar designs are available from several Asian importers.

-Fluid faucet cartridges are all ceramic.
+Fluid faucet cartridges are all-ceramic.
 They were formerly sourced from Hydroplast, a well-regarded ceramic cartridge manufacturer located in Italy.
 The company now features Kerox cartridges made in Hungary.
-Kerox makes a well regarded faucet cartridge that has become the preferred cartridge of many European faucet manufacturers.
-Faucets sold in North America known to use Kerox cartridges include SSI has told us that it will continue to support the Hydroplast cartridge with warranty services and replacements.
-While the Hydroplast cartridge has been discontinued, there are likely to be hydroplast-equ parts.
+Kerox makes a well-regarded faucet cartridge that has become the preferred cartridge of many European faucet manufacturers.
+Faucets sold in North America known to use Kerox cartridges include

 Fluid faucets are all flow-limited to a maximum of 1.5 gallons per minute (gpm) — below the legal North American maximum flow of 2.2 gpm — through a flow-limiter built into the faucet's Neoperl® aerator.
 Neoperl is considered one of the world's best faucet aerators.
 Aerators used to be simple devices that merely added a little air to soften the water stream so it would not splash out of the sink.
 Today, however, they are also used to limit water volume to the lower flows required by federal and state water conservation laws.

 A decade ago a 1.5 gpm flow rate was considered high efficiency.
-But, in the intervening years the perception has changed.
-All of Europe and most of Asia now requires a maximum flow rate of 1.5 gpm.
-Most Watersense®-rated faucets flow at a maximum of 1.5 gpm, some much less and California's new Title 20 regulatiions require not more than 1.2 gpm in bathroom lavatory faucets and not more than 1.8 gpm in kitchen sink faucets.
+But, in the intervening years, the perception has changed.
+All of Europe and most of Asia now require a maximum flow rate of 1.5 gpm.
+Most Watersense®-rated faucets flow at a maximum of 1.5 gpm, some much less, and California's new Title 20 regulations require not more than 1.2 gpm in bathroom lavatory faucets and not more than 1.8 gpm in kitchen sink faucets.

-The company's web site is intuitive and easy to use.
+The company's website is intuitive and easy to use.
 The search function is accurate but does not include the fuzzy search capability built into Google-based search algorithms.
-Fuzzy search allows the search routine to correctly interpret a search on a term such as "Em[eror" to mean "Emperor" and often comes up with the right answer even with misspellings.
+Fuzzy search allows the search routine to correctly interpret a search on a term such as "Emperor" to mean "Emperor" and often comes up with the right answer even with misspellings.

-Fluid faucets are widely available in the U.S. and Canada through on line retailers and a few brick and mortar home decorator and plumbing supply showrooms.
-The web site includes a useful dealer locator under the tab "Where to Buy".
+Fluid faucets are widely available in the U.S. and Canada through online retailers and a few brick and mortar home decorators and plumbing supply showrooms.
+The website includes a useful dealer locator under the tab "Where to Buy".